Enjoy teaching sound energy activities for kids. Your third, fourth, and fifth grade students will love the hands-on exploration!

 The students looked at her sheepishly.
 “Well, Ms. Sneed, the paper did say that we should increase the amplitude…”

 “Maybe you should move onto the rubber bands,” their teacher replied.
 “I wonder what would happen if you applied that much force to them?”
 Everyone laughed.
+These sound energy activities were really a hit!

 What Is Pitch?